Scammers are Getting Smarter

 How can I prevent fraud?

-• Shred junk mail, outdated tax papers, statements, and other documents with your personal information on them
+• Shred personal documents.
+Junk mail, outdated tax papers, statements, and other documents with your personal information on them should be disposed of securely.
+Look out for free shredding events in your community.

-• Do not give out personal information to unknown third parties, especially to someone you were not expecting to contact you
+• Guard your information.
+Do not give out personal information to unknown third parties, especially to someone you were not expecting to contact you.
+Never share your online banking username, passwords, or PIN with anyone.

-• Check your account transactions often using online banking, our mobile app, or review your statements to spot unusual activity
+• Monitor your account.
+Check your account transactions often using online banking, our mobile app, or review your statements to spot unusual activity.
+Review your credit report at least annually.

-• Keep only the cards and IDs you really need in your wallet in case you lose it
+• Protect your identity.
+Keep only the cards and IDs you really need in your wallet in case you lose it.

 How can I spot phishing text messages?

-• If there are obvious spelling or grammar errors, strange spacing, or an unusual sender name, First Citizens' is unlikely to make these types of mistakes in their official communications.
+• Check for Grammar Errors.
+If there are obvious spelling or grammar errors, strange spacing, or an unusual sender name, First Citizens' is unlikely to make these types of mistakes in their official communications.

-• If the link doesn’t look like First Citizens' regular website address (https://www.firstcitizens.org), don't click on it.
+• Be aware of fake websites.
+If the link doesn’t look like First Citizens' regular website address (https://www.firstcitizens.org), don't click on it.
 Scammers can set up a unique website address in a matter of minutes.
 They often use website addresses that mimic a real website to trick victims, but if you look closely there can be obvious errors.

 In addition to all of these fraud tips, you can also take action and report fraud scams and bad business practices on the Federal Trade Commission Website.